Membranes 101: Fundamentals of Membrane Bioreactors (MBRs) and Tertiary Membrane Filtration (TMF)

 This webcast has now passed.
 Please check the Webcasts page for information on any plans for future offerings.
-If you are interested in purchasing a CD of a past webcast, please send an email to firstname.lastname@example.org.
+If you are interested in viewing the webcast recording, please send an email to email@example.com.

 This webcast panel provided an introduction to the basic design and operating principles of membrane bioreactors (MBRs) and tertiary membrane filtration (TMF) so that the audience would understand the components of a membrane system (cleaning systems and other ancillary equipment) and the different applications of membranes.
 Three speakers introduced the terminology and concepts of these technologies and discussed specific case studies related to MBRs and TMF.
 This event was a must see for all industry young professionals, students, and those who wanted to brush up on their membrane knowledge or gain exposure to this topic which is key in today’s water quality arena.

 - Criteria to design a membrane system

 - Two case studies, one MBR and one TMF pilot

 - Mary Carr Portillo, MWH Global

 - Coordinator: Hannah Wilner, CH2M HILL

 - Moderator: Paul J. Schuler, GE Water & Process Technologies